 Glendon’s playground was impressive and such a welcome site after three hours in the car.
 It has a zip line and a massive field.
 Since this was our first stop after driving for 3 hours, naturally every one needed to go to the bathroom.
-If you’re looking for the toilets check out the gas station or the town hall located on Railway Avenue.
+There’s a public washroom right beside the playground.
+If it isn’t open, check out the gas station or the town hall located on Railway Avenue.

 Walking back to the perogy after our bathroom break we stopped at the food truck and had perogies next to the giant perogy.
 It was super meta.